Hey there, incredible human!

 1. I live on the Mornington Peninsula in Victoria (Australia) and think I live in one of the greatest places in the world.
 I love it here and I couldn’t imagine living anywhere else right now.

-3. I’m currently obsessed with: Chai, Brooklyn Nine-Nine, and listening to the Harry Potter series on audiobook.
+3. I’m currently obsessed with: Chai, Parks & Recreation, 90% dark chocolate and listening to the Harry Potter series on audiobook.
 Plus here’s an entire list of things I’m obsessed with.

 4. I’ve been practicing gratitude for 11+ years now.
 It all started with a rock when I was thirteen years old and after a life-changing experience with gratitude when I was 19 — I now truly and wholeheartedly believe that gratitude can help us to find the good in each and every day.
 This is why I’m really passionate about sharing my tips and experiences with gratitude and also why I guide people through experimenting with gratitude in my award-nominated program The 28 Day Gratitude Project.